Pittsburgh's Premier Personal Injury Firm

 - Partial or total paralysis

 At Robert Peirce & Associates, P.C., we work to level the playing field by putting our experience behind the fight for your rights.
-We know that you are facing hospital costs, long-term medical expenses, mounting bills, lost wages and a range of financial challenges.
+We know that you are facing hospital costs, long-term medical expenses, mounting bills, lost wages, and a host of financial challenges.
 Our Pittsburgh motorcycle accident lawyers are here to help you find solutions to even the most challenging of circumstances.

-Its no secret that bikers face a stigma of being rebels, driving recklessly without heed for others on the road.
-If you're a motorcyclist injured in an accident, the other driver's insurance will do everything they can to paint you in a dark light so that they can avoid paying out a large settlement.
+It's no secret that bikers face a stigma of being rebels, driving recklessly without regard for others on the road.
+If you're a motorcyclist injured in an accident, the other driver's insurance will do everything they can to paint you in a negative light so that they can avoid paying out a large settlement.
 You need a team of aggressive legal advocates who can fight for the justice you deserve and the compensation you need to fully recover from your injuries.

-Our Pittsburgh motorcycle accident attorneys utilize the following means to prove who was at fault for your accident:
+Our Pittsburgh motorcycle accident attorneys utilize the following methods to prove who was at fault for your accident:

 - Accident/police report